f5devcentral/f5-agility-labs-nginx/docs/class8/module2/module2.rst

 .. image:: /class8/images/nim-edit-button.png

-Click on Instances in the left column and then the ellipsis on the far right of the NGINX-Plus instance, and then Edit Config
+Click on Instances in the left column and then the ellipsis on the far right of the NGINX-Plus-Proxy instance.
+Next, click Edit Config.

 |
 |

-Now you can edit the Nginx configuration file through this NIM interface
+Now you can edit the NGINX configuration file through this NIM interface

 .. image:: /class8/images/nim-nginx-conf.png

 |
 |

 Find the line (3) that has worker_processes.
+When set to "auto" NGINX will spawn worker processes to match the number of CPU cores on the system.
+This system is configured with 2 CPU cores, so in this case, NGINX will spawn 2 worker processes.

-Change the value from auto to 1
+Let's change the value from auto to 1, reducing the number of worker processes in half.

 .. image:: /class8/images/nim-processes-1.png

-.. note:: What does 'auto' do for worker_processes?

 |
 |